providing & advocating for quality affordable housing

 Carriage Place Apartments

-Located off Auburn Avenue just five minutes from downtown Pontiac, Carriage Place Apartments offers 234-units ranging from studios to two bedroom apartments.
-The building is currently undergoing a $40.3 million rehabilitation project.
+Carriage Place Apartments offers 234-units ranging from studios to two-bedroom apartments located off Auburn Avenue just five minutes from downtown Pontiac.
+The building recently underwent a $40.3 million rehabilitation project.

 Woodland Heights Apartments

-Located off North Edith Street near the M-59 corridor, Woodland Heights Apartments features 187-units including one and two bedroom apartments and one studio units.
-Ongoing building improvements and unit renovations are continuing through 2023.
+Woodland Heights Apartments features 187-units including one and two-bedroom apartments and studio units located off North Edith Street near the M-59 corridor.
+Ongoing building improvements and unit renovations are continuing through 2024.

 39 Ivy Street